open-component-model/ocm-spec/doc/01-model/07-extensions.md

 - a repository type name
 - a version

-The type name specified the kind of storage backend mapping to be used to implement an OCM repository interface.
+The type name specifies the kind of storage backend mapping to be used to implement an OCM repository interface.

-The version is used to specify the attribute structure used to describe the repository instance as part of the repository specification.
+The version is used to specify the attribute structure that describes the repository instance as part of the repository specification.

 Regardless of the creator of a component version, an access method must be uniquely identifyable.